jeremiemeunier/pastille/README.md

 If you are using category for control and organized your discord server, you must create an text channel with the name indicate in the settings for `channels > voiceText` in all category with an voice channel.

+Pastille implement an auto host api for automoderation.

 package.json
 ```json
 {